Envies the Birds: £12.99 (hardback)

 ‘Envies the Birds is philosophical, delicate and attentive, marked by the poet’s ear for music and startling intelligence… a thoughtful, moving debut collection.’ – Jennifer Wong, Poetry Review

 Envies the Birds is Angelina D’Roza‘s debut full-length poetry collection.
-A beautifully produced 80-page hardback (with cover artwork by Beverley Green), it is now available from Longbarrow Press for £12.99 + P&P. You’ll also receive a free copy of the colour-themed pamphlet The Rose of Temperaments (featuring poems by Angelina D’Roza, A.B.
+A beautifully produced 80-page hardback (with cover artwork by Beverley Green), it is now available from Longbarrow Press for £12.99 + P&P. You’ll also receive a free copy of the colour-themed pamphlet The Rose of Temperaments (with poems by Angelina D’Roza, A.B.
 Jackson, Chris Jones, Geraldine Monk, Helen Mort and Alistair Noon).
 You can order the book securely by clicking on the relevant PayPal button above.
 Click on the links at the top of this page to read and listen to poems from the book.
+Correspondences, a hand-stitched pamphlet comprising 18 new poems, appeared from Longbarrow Press in September 2019; order the pamphlet here.

 This quiet is more shul than nothingness and must be given due respect.
 She thinks it’s like the grass on Lose Hill, that doesn’t muddy where others have been, but tilts gold at certain times of day, and leads her down from the top.